Act 2: Make it fast

 Generating a response is not one kind of work.
 It is two, stapled together:

-• Decode is the part where the model writes the response.
+Pprompt tokens go through the network at once, in one pass.
+Internally this is a sequence of big matrix-by-matrix multiplications.
+It is compute-bound: the chip is busy doing arithmetic, and the way to make it faster is to do that arithmetic faster: more lanes, more cores, a GPU. - Decode is the part where the model writes the response.
 It produces tokens one at a time: run the network, get one token, feed it back in, run again.
 Each of those passes processes a single token, so the big matrix-by-matrix multiplications shrink into matrix-by-vector multiplications.
-That changes everything.
 A matrix-vector product barely uses the chip's arithmetic units; almost all the time goes to reading the model's weights out of memory.
 Decode is memory-bandwidth-bound.
-Faster arithmetic helps it only a little.
-Reading fewer bytes helps it a lot.
+Faster arithmetic helps only until the reads become the bottleneck: one round of it (SIMD, in II.3) buys a real speedup, and after that decode is up against the bandwidth wall.
+From there, only reading fewer bytes helps.

 Hold onto that split.
 When the KV cache delivers a huge speedup in II.2, it's because it fixes decode.
-When SIMD and threads help prefill more than decode, it's because they attack compute, and decode's problem isn't compute.
-When Q8_0 quantization roughly halves decode latency in II.6, it's because it halves the bytes.
+When threads and the GPU speed up prefill but leave decode flat, it's because they attack compute, and by then decode's problem isn't compute.
+When Q8_0 quantization speeds decode up 2.3× in II.6, it's because it cuts the bytes each token reads roughly in half overall (the weights shrink ~4×; everything else stays FP32).
 Bytes are decode's whole story.

 The ladder